HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>jti</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
-        A nonce string value that uniquely identifies this authentication JWT.
+        A string value that uniquely identifies this authentication JWT.
 This value <strong>SHALL NOT</strong> be reused by the client app in another authentication JWT before the time specified in the <code>exp</code> claim has passed
       </td>
     </tr>
     <tr>